PhilosophicalProgrammer/raminspect/README.md

 Also note that the shellcode injection is currently designed to work on any architecture, but arbitrary memory allocation is currently limited to x86-64.
 PRs to add support for arbitrary allocation on more CPU architectures are welcome.

+Note: This repository was recently republished.
 Link to old repository statistics: https://rustrepo.com/repo/a-library-that-allows-for-the-arbitrary-inspection-and-manipulation-of-the-memory-and-code-of-a-process-on-a-linux-system